 When Foster was running Five Fingers On My Hand with Geddie and Olsen, they used three or four overhead projectors, a pile of slide projectors, and movie projectors.
-They also color wheels, geometric transparencies, film loops, slides, straight-sided clear glass containers to hold colored liquids, and shallow concave “watch glass” bowls to float in them, making the colorful organic patterns characteristic of 60’s light shows.
+They also used color wheels, geometric transparencies, film loops, slides, plus straight-sided clear glass containers holding colored liquids,with shallow concave “watch glass” bowls floating in them, making those colorful organic patterns so characteristic of 60’s light shows.

 They also innovated in their own way: “One of the things we had,” said Foster, “was a cell 4 inches square maybe a 1/2 inch deep with a dropper feed — this would just slip in a slide projector — you’d have oil in the cell — you’d have a dropper feed feeding in colored, various dyed water, droplets going in, so it would look like colored bubbles, so the projector would reverse that, and instead of going down the wall it would be flowing up and it looked pretty cool.”

 By 1969, Five Fingers On My Hand was doing concerts in venues all over the Salt Lake Area, and as far away as Pocatello, Idaho and Beaver, Utah.

 As time progressed, Bill and Bob became interested in other things.
 For instance, Bob Gaddie started the Stone Balloon waterbed store in the 9th and 9th neighborhood, but Mike Foster continued Five Fingers On My Hand as a one-man operation.